Build and run the BitShares client¶

 config.json file, and fill in the user and

-At this point, you want to create a wallet, an account and register it as delegate.
-Please refer to the BitShares wiki for instructions.
+At this point, you want to create a wallet, an account and register it as a witness.
+Please refer to the BitShares documentation for instructions.

 Pro Tip: running the client in tmux¶